In order to be irreplaceable one must always be different – Coco Chanel

 - Who their customers are

-- What their customers think: check out online review sites, forums, social media pages, etc., and look for common themes of complaint and disappointment.
+- What their customers think: check out online review sites, forums, social media marketing, etc. Look for common themes of complaint and disappointment.
 Do you solve a problem for their customers?
 Can you produce a product or service that addresses these problems?

 Take some time to brainstorm all the ways that your product solves a problem.